john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 amazon-list

- : This repository currently contains a Perl module, Amazon::List, and a small Perl program which uses the module to obtain information from items on an Amazon list and print those formatted to `stdout`.
+ : This repository currently contains a Perl module, Amazon::List, and a small Perl program which uses this module to obtain information from items on an Amazon list and print those formatted to `stdout`.
 Repository:
 [amazon-list](https://github.com/john-bokma/amazon-list)